mx1001/hardops_manual/docs/sketchops.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dtv3YsNr6Z8" frameborder="0" allowfullscreen></iframe>

-> We have plans to expand on this idea in the future however for now [Quickdraw by: alksndr is sufficient for grease pencil shape exploration.](https://www.blendermarket.com/products/quickdraw)
+> We have plans to expand on this idea in the future however for now [Quickdraw by: alksndr is sufficient for grease pencil shape exploration.](https://www.blendermarket.com/products/quickdraw) We at TeamC support and recommend his product.

 ![](img/sketch1/s1.png)